Proxying web servers in the Workbench Extension

 tests if the RS_SERVER_URL

-environment variable is set before implementing the middleware fix and ensures that this middleware is only run when running the application from within Posit Workbench.
+environment variable is set before implementing the middleware fix and ensures that this middleware only runs when running the application from within Workbench.